 This Apprenticeship standard was co-developed by businesses, professional bodies and training providers to ensure that the development and demonstration of key skills and behaviours are given equal if not more weighting to pure academic knowledge.

-Apprentices will complete eight modules and undertake a work based project be assessed on how they have been applied in their work place plus an end point assessment towards the end of the apprenticeship.
+Apprentices will complete eight core modules and undertake a work based project be assessed on how they have been applied in their work place plus an end point assessment towards the end of the apprenticeship.